Hellenic Railways Organisation: Pyrgos – Kalo Nero – Kyparissia/Zevgolatio

 The line runs along the bed of the Alpheus river, east of GR-9/E55, then through Zacharo and into the plain westward with a few forested hills northwest of Kaiafa.
 It runs for most of its length west of the highway, passing into Zacharo and through Neochori and Tholon.
 At Kalo Nero, the main line turns east and runs inland, joining Corinth–Argos–Tripoli–Kalamata line at Zevgolatio while a short branch continues south from Kalo Nero down the coast to Kyparissia.

 Corinth – Argos – Nafplion – Tripoli – Kalamata

 The line branches off from the Athens–Corinth–Patras line, one km west of Corinth Old Station, with a spur entering the Corinth New Station.
 The line passes through Argos, where there is a branch line of ten km from Argos to Nafplion.
 It continues on to Tripoli and Lefktro, where a short branch line connects Megalopoli to the main line.
 In Zevgolatio, the line joins the line from Pyrgos–Kyparissia and continues on to Kalamata.
-This line used to continue from the main station of Kalamata to the old station of "Kalamata Limin" (Kalamata Harbour), now used as an open air railway museum, and it came to an end at the Port of Kalamata.
-Track of this last section from Kalamata main station to the port still exists but is no longer in use.
+This line used to continue from the main station of Kalamata to the old station of "Kalamata Limin" (Kalamata Harbour), now used as an open-air railway museum, and it came to an end at the Port of Kalamata.
+The track of this last section from Kalamata main station to the port still exists but is no longer in use.